geodynamics/aspect/cookbooks/onset_of_convection/doc/onset_of_convection.md

 <http://www.gnuplot.info/>.
 They have a lot of examples (that can be found
 under Demos) that show you how a given plot will look like and the code to create a plot like this.
-But if there is a specific command I don't know, I usually just google something like &ldquo;gnuplot how do I change the x axis to log scale&rdquo; to find the answer.
+But if there is a specific command I don't know, I usually just google something like "gnuplot how do I change the x axis to log scale" to find the answer.

 I like gnuplot because it allows you to quickly redo a plot even if the data have changed: If you just execute the same lines in gnuplot again, but with a